-Complaints If you wish to make a complaint about your course you may do so using the University's student complaints procedure which is available in the Regulations for Taught Students and the Regulations for Postgraduate Research Students via: https://www.hud.ac.uk/registry/current-students/taughtstudents/student-complaints/ and: https://www.hud.ac.uk/policies/registry/regs-pgr/section-11/ If a complaint is upheld the University may offer a remedy and in some circumstances compensation where you have been materially disadvantaged.
-Any remedy or compensation offered is in line with the OIA's Approach to Remedies and Redress available here: https://www.oiahe.org.uk/about-us/reviewing-complaints/what-happens-when-a-student-complains-to-us/putting-things-right/ Additional Information Further information on policies related to enrolment as a registered student of the University is contained within the Regulations for Taught Students and the Regulations for Postgraduate Research Students available at: https://www.hud.ac.uk/media/policydocuments/Key-Facts.pdf Note: All policies referenced in the Regulations for Taught Students and the Regulations for Research Students are reviewed annually and published on-line prior to the start of the academic year.
+Complaints If you wish to make a complaint about your course you may do so using the University's student complaints procedure which is available in the Regulations for Taught Students and the Regulations for Postgraduate Research Students If a complaint is upheld the University may offer a remedy and in some circumstances compensation where you have been materially disadvantaged.
+Any remedy or compensation offered is in line with the OIA's Approach to Remedies and Redress Additional Information Further information on policies related to enrolment as a registered student of the University is contained within the Regulations forTaughtStudentsandtheRegulationsfor Postgraduate Research Students Note: All policies referenced in the Regulations for Taught Students and the Regulations for Research Students are reviewed annually and published on-line prior to the start of the academic year.